 Redis Cluster Edition

-Redis Cluster Edition is a new edition of Redis built by Tencent Cloud based on the Community Edition of Redis 4.0.
+Redis Cluster Edition is a new edition of Redis built by Tencent Cloud based on the Community Edition of Redis 4.0, which is compatible with the commands of Redis 4.0 and Redis 5.0.
 It uses a distributed architecture to enable elastic scaling and features high flexibility, availability, and performance of tens of millions of QPS.
-Specifically, it supports horizontal scaling of 3-128 shards and vertical scaling of 1-5 replica sets, where the scaling and migration are virtually imperceptible to the business, maximizing the system availability.
+Specifically, it supports horizontal scaling of 3mur128 shards and vertical scaling of 1 Mustang 5 replica sets, where the scaling and migration are virtually imperceptible to the business, maximizing the system availability.